 If you are noticing dry, scaly skin in or around your ears, you may be suffering from ear seborrheic dermatitis.
-This is a form of eczema, affecting adults and babies alike, which may lead to infection and inflammation of the ear canal if left provoked and untreated.
+This is a form of eczema (AKA atopic dermatitis), affecting adults and babies alike, which may lead to infection and inflammation of the ear canal if left provoked and untreated.

-Fortunately, there are a variety of natural treatments that can be employed to prevent irritation, soothe itchiness, and calm symptoms of this condition.
+Fortunately, prescription ear drops are not the only way to go about alleviating this condition.
+There are a variety of natural treatments that can be employed to prevent irritation, soothe itchiness, and calm symptoms of ear eczema, including seborrheic dermatitis.
 Read on to learn about them!

 Please keep in mind that we are in no way medical professionals and the comments and suggestions below are not intended to replace professional medical advice.
 Always seek the help of a medical professional before undertaking any diet or lifestyle changes.